-The head teacher/principal and/or senior leadership team will ensure that the school/college meets its statutory safeguarding duty by ensuring the following:
+The Head Teacher and Senior Leadership Team will ensure that the Academy meets its statutory safeguarding duty by ensuring the following:

-- All staff are aware of their role and responsibilities for safeguarding under Part 1 of the guidance Keeping children safe in education (2023).
-Keeping children safe in education GOV.UK (www.gov.uk) - Staff are inducted thoroughly in line with section 5.1 of the Safer recruitment and staff conduct policy for schools and colleges. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW.
+• All staff are aware of their role and responsibilities for safeguarding under Part 1 of the guidance Keeping children safe in education (2024).5

+Keeping children safe in education - GOV.UK (www.gov.uk)

-- Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the policy Safer recruitment and staff conduct policy for schools and colleges. - The school/college offers a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.
+- Staff are inducted thoroughly in line with section 5.1 of the Safer recruitment and staff conduct policy for schools and colleges. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the Safer Recruitment and Staff Conduct policies. - The Academy offers a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.

-3.4 Role of the designated safeguarding lead
+3.4 Role of the Designated Safeguarding Lead

-The role of the designated safeguarding lead and their deputy is to take lead responsibility for safeguarding and child protection within the school/college and to be available during school hours for staff to discuss safeguarding concerns.
+The role of the Designated Safeguarding Lead and their Deputy is to take lead responsibility for Safeguarding and Child Protection within the Academy and to be available during school hours for staff to discuss safeguarding concerns.